suncihai/springboot/README.md

 4. if table primary key "id" does not choose "Auto increment", when insert data, there will be "java.sql.SQLException: Field 'id' doesn't have a default value"

+5. jpa inbuilt find method will return "javax.persistence.NonUniqueResultException: query did not return a unique result" if your result is more than one than expected

+6. when use delete method in jpa, have to add @Modifying and @Transactional, or there will be "javax.persistence.TransactionRequiredException: No EntityManager with actual transaction available for current thread - cannot reliably process 'remove' call"